microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupMember.md

 ## Description

-The Get-EntraGroupMember cmdlet gets a member of a group in Microsoft Entra ID.
+The `Get-EntraGroupMember` cmdlet retrieves a member of a group in Microsoft Entra ID.
+Specify `ObjectId` parameter to retrieve a member of a group.

 ## Examples